Bharat9848/notes/architecture.md

      8. Exception detection includes timeout, message protocol checking and self tests.
    - Fault recovery includes
      1. Redundant spare: warm(backup component in passive state), hot(same state in backup component), cold(requires warming up before made available) component replace the faulty one.
-     2. Rollback: rollback to saved good state, checkpointing etc.
+     2. Rollback: rollback to saved good state, checkpointing etc. Checkpointing is a mechanism where processes in the system can be in consistent view - when all of the process reached a safe state where no message in between transit or being processed.
+Or they can be inconsistent view when they were some state which is in transit or message exchanged between snapshots.
      3. Recovery through exception handling.
      4. Software upgrade: function/class patch etc
      5. Retry
      6. Ignore fault
-     7. graceful degradation
+     7. graceful degradation - circuit breaker and throttling
      8. Reconfiguration it tries to switch to non-fault one

 #### Usability